 Increasingly important is the expansion of cultural and recreational resources connected to the Penobscot River.
 Old Town's downtown is located immediately adjacent to the river and the communities history tied to river industries, manufacturing and the Penobscot Nation, as well as growing interest in recreation fishing and boating, is likely to draw visiting interests from throughout Maine and New England.
-In fact, in 2015 the National White Water Canoe Championships are to be held on the Penobscot River between Old Town and Eddington, and such additional opportunities for large public gatherings at Old Town's waterfront are anticipated to increase as dam removal efforts continue along the Penobscot River corridor.
+In fact, in the National White Water Canoe Championships were held on the Penobscot River between Old Town and Eddington in 2015 and are anticipated to be held at the same location again for the next few years, and such additional opportunities for large public gatherings at Old Town's waterfront are anticipated to increase as river restoration efforts continue along the Penobscot River corridor.